M1A1 Carbine

 The pistol grip will always be marked with proof mark, showing the gun has been test fired.
 This happens to all guns.
 It is found on the side of the pistol grip or very back centre stock.

-At the bottom of the pistol grip will have OI stamp for Overton Inland who was only manufacturer of this stock.
-Also, is the crossed cannons emblem, sometimes these can both be a little hard to spot.
-So look closely, before dismissing.
+The bottom of the pistol grip will have an 'OI' stamp for Overton Inland which was the only manufacturer of this stock.
+Also, there should be a crossed cannon Ordnance Mark; sometimes these marks can both be a little hard to spot, so look closely, before dismissing.

-Butt stock rear plate.
-These cast pieces all contain the same part number 'B257614' then followed by something that looks like one of the playing pieces from Trivial Pursuit that you put the bits of 'cheese' into.
-After that 'logo' there is the number of the cast which seems to range between 3 to 12.
+The butt stock rear plate should be cast pieces that all contain the same part number 'B257614' followed by something that looks like one of the playing pieces from Trivial Pursuit that you put the bits of 'cheese' into.
+After that 'logo' is the number of the cast which seems to range between 3 to 12.

-The leather piece on the stock is very commonly missing, but if present it should be of a nice high quality leather and always very very dark brown in colour.
-The rivets that hold this in place and dull, never shiny and unmarked*. (* with exception to a few rebuilds where brake rivets were used and these can be marked 7/4.
+The leather piece on the stock is very commonly missing, but if present it should be of a nice high-quality leather and always very, very dark brown in colour.
+The rivets that hold this in place are dull, never shiny and unmarked*. (* with the exception of a few rebuilds where brake rivets were used, and these can be marked 7/4.

-If you've gotten this far with no problems and everything has checked out then there is one last thing to check.
-Carefully take the Carbine out the stock and inside the barrel channel it will be stamped IO.
-If its also there, then you either have a very impressively worked fake, or its an original.
+If you've gotten this far with no problems and everything has checked out, then there is one last thing to check.
+Carefully take the Carbine out the stock and inside the barrel channel it will be stamped 'IO'.
+If this stamp is also present, then you either have a very impressively worked fake, or it's an original.